 Disposing of the activity.
 This generally allows you to deduct all passive losses - including any loss on disposition (subject to basis and capital loss limitations).
 But, again, the rules are complex.

 Even if you do pass the material participation test, be aware that your loss deduction might be affected by the TCJA's rules for deducting business losses.
-(See "What's new!" on page 14.)
+(See Case Study 8 on page 15.)